helaplus/mifos/README.md

-# Mifos X 19.07 - Docker - FinTECHeando
+# Mifos X 17 - Docker

-1. Just run Docker compose to get Mifos X 19.07 up and running.
+1. Just run Docker compose to get Mifos X 17 up and running.

 ```bash
 $ docker-compose up
 ```

-6. Login to Mifos using the Web UI with these credentials:
+2. Login to Mifos using the Web UI with these credentials:

 username: mifos
 password: password